pwikapanel/sites/en source/SYNC/SYSTEM/Scripts/README.txt

 • HTML
 • Forms

-In any field in Svija Cloud where you can enter a script, you can also enter a file name:
+In any field in Pwika Cloud where you can enter a script, you can also enter a file name:

     contact.js